D3SOX/microg-play-store-workarounds/README.md

 app-specific cached warning state
 ```

-A Play-owned in-place reinstall can repair both Android provenance fields without losing app data.
-The helper implements that per app rather than offering a dangerous bulk "repair all" operation.
+A Play-owned in-place reinstall can repair both Android provenance fields without deleting app data.
+The helper applies that repair to one app at a time instead of offering a bulk "repair all" operation.

-See [modules/play-provenance-repair/README.md](modules/play-provenance-repair/README.md) for the complete tested behavior.
+See [modules/play-provenance-repair/README.md](modules/play-provenance-repair/README.md) for the tested behavior.

 ## Troubleshooting

 ### Only `MEETS_BASIC_INTEGRITY`

-Treat this first as an attestation/root-hiding problem, not a Play Store problem.
-Verify the current Play Integrity Fork and Tricky Store OSS configuration, the Zygisk implementation, root hiding and the upstream recommendations for your Android version.
+Treat this as an attestation or root-hiding problem first, not a Play Store problem.
+Check the current Play Integrity Fork and Tricky Store OSS configuration, the Zygisk implementation, root hiding, and the upstream recommendations for your Android version.

 ### `MEETS_DEVICE_INTEGRITY` works, but an app is `UNRECOGNIZED_VERSION` or `UNLICENSED`

-That is an app recognition/install-source problem.
-Install the app through the real Play Store and verify the Store itself is operating as the privileged `com.android.vending` base.
+This points to app recognition or install provenance.
+Install the app through the real Play Store and verify that the Store runs as the privileged `com.android.vending` base.

 ### Play Store opens but downloads stay pending or its background process crashes

 Check logcat for `com.android.vending:background` and `DownloadService`.
-On the tested Android 16 ROM the device-idle whitelist was required for the Store's `systemExempted` foreground service.
-Current `playstore-base` applies that workaround automatically.
+On the tested Android 16 ROM, the Store needed the device-idle whitelist for its `systemExempted` foreground service.
+Current `playstore-base` applies the workaround automatically.

 ### An owned app still says it was not installed by Play

 Inspect both `installerPackageName` and `initiatingPackageName`.
-If the app is legitimately owned and the real Play Store recognizes the entitlement, use the provenance helper only for that specific app.
+If the app is legitimately owned and the real Play Store recognizes the entitlement, use the provenance helper only for that app.

 ## Scope and cautions

 - Root access is required.
-- The base module assumes a ROM layout where FakeStore occupies `/product/priv-app/FakeStore/FakeStore.apk`.
+- The base module assumes FakeStore occupies `/product/priv-app/FakeStore/FakeStore.apk`.
-- A differently signed transition from FakeStore to Google's Play Store may require ROM/root-specific signature compatibility handling.
+- Moving from differently signed FakeStore to Google's Play Store may require ROM-specific or root-specific signature compatibility handling.
-- Play Integrity behavior changes server-side; a configuration that works today may stop working later.
+- Play Integrity behavior changes on Google's servers, so a configuration that works now may stop working later.
-- Do not use random private keyboxes, fingerprints or attestation material from unknown sources.
+- Do not use private keyboxes, fingerprints, or attestation material from unknown sources.
 - Back up important data before changing privileged system-package layout or app installer provenance.